What is cyclist's low back pain?

 - lack of stretching after cycling

 To prevent back pain, it is of course essential to choosing the right equipment.
-The size of the bike, the choice of the frame, the saddle, each part has its importance.
-But the tool is not everything!
+The size of the bike, the choice of frame and saddle, each part has its importance.
+But tools aren't everything!

-Ensure that you adopt and maintain the good posture throughout the session.
-Your back should be straight and stable, with your shoulders, arms and hands supporting the weight of your upper body evenly.
-Your arms should remain slightly bent at about 10° and your legs should form a 90° angle at the top of the movement.
-Strengthen and stretch your back, strengthen your legs and stretch.
+Make sure you adopt and maintain good posture throughout the session.
+Your back should be straight and stable, your shoulders, arms and hands evenly supporting the weight of your upper body.
+Your arms should remain slightly bent at around 10° and your legs should form a 90° angle at the top of the movement.
+Strengthen and stretch your back, tone your legs and stretch.

 Relieve muscle, ligament and joint disorders with STIMCARE

-If you suffer from lower back pain after cycling, here are some tips for quick and natural relief:
+If you suffer from lower back pain after enjoying a bike ride, here are a few tips for quick and natural relief:

-- Cayenne pepper: The effectiveness of cayenne pepper comes mainly from its active compound, capsaicin.
-Mixed with vegetable oil, it makes an excellent warming balm to soothe pain.
+- Cayenne pepper: The effectiveness of cayenne pepper is essentially due to its active compound, capsaicin.
+Mixed with vegetable oil, it makes an excellent warming balm for soothing pain.

-- Relaxation : Lie on the floor with your feet and calves on the seat of a chair.
+- Relaxation: lie on the floor with your feet and calves on the seat of a chair.
 Rest your head on a pillow and rest your back on the floor.
-Relax your muscles and breathe deeply, this posture is a very effective way to relieve back tension.
+Relax your muscles and breathe deeply, as this posture is a highly effective way of relieving back tension.

-- STIMCARE patches: The patch is a simple and effective way to relieve your functional discomfort and release muscle and ligament tension.
-The action of the mineral oxides that make up the patch will stimulate microcirculation and reduce inflammation.
-It allows drainage and promotes muscle relaxation.
-Non-transdermal, the patch does not contain any chemical active principle for a guaranteed natural effectiveness.
+- STIMCARE patches: the patch is a simple, effective way to relieve functional discomfort and release muscle and ligament tension.
+The mineral oxides in the patch stimulate microcirculation and reduce inflammation.
+It drains and promotes muscle relaxation.
+Non-transdermal, the patch contains no active chemical ingredients for guaranteed natural efficacy.

-Low back pain in cyclists is not a fatality.
-Don't let the pain set in and risk being forced to rest.
-The STIMCARE patches allow you to release muscular and ligamentary tension, so that you can enjoy cycling again in complete freedom.
+Low-back pain in cyclists doesn't have to be a fatality, so don't let it take hold and risk being forced to rest.
+STIMCARE patches relieve muscular and ligament tension, so you can get back to pedaling in total freedom.